https://www.deakin.edu.au/__data/assets/image/0006/920481/29276_Diploma-of-Arabic_hero.jpg

 Course overview

-Whether you are brushing up or starting from scratch with a whole new language, Deakin's Diploma of Arabic is an award-winning program designed to sharpen your language skills and deepen your cultural understanding.
+Whether you are brushing up or starting from scratch with a whole new language, Deakin's Diploma of Arabic is designed to sharpen your language skills and deepen your cultural understanding.
 By studying Arabic alongside your degree, you will gain linguistic skills, as well as the essential cultural, historical and social perspectives that will give you a leading edge in a range of exciting careers.

 Learning a language is not only fun, it gives you insight into different cultures, develops your adaptability and communication skills, and makes you more employable.